macCesar/color-shades/README.md

 ## How to use
 Just download the App and run it on your device, or simulator.

+Use `LiveView` to immediately see the changes when you add or update the colors with the `shades` command.

 ## Add new colors

 To add new colors you'll need to have **PurgeTSS** installed globally on your machine.